RACES: Public Safety Relay

 Registration is open!
 Click HERE to sign up today!

 How far is each leg?
-The first four legs are each 5-miles in length.
+The first four legs are each 6-miles in length.
 The final fifth leg is 2.2-miles.
+Hand-offs are at miles 6, 12, 18, and 24.
 Course maps are below.

 How do I register my team?
 Your Team Captain will contact the race committee to obtain a registration code.
 They will then complete the registration process and name your team.
 This step secures your team's spot in the team division.